VS

 Who won Canelo vs Golovkin II?

-Canelo Alvarez beat Gennady Golovkin by majority decision in their 12 round contest on Saturday 15th September 2018 at T-Mobile Arena in Las Vegas.
+Canelo Alvarez beat Gennady Golovkin by majority decision in their 12 round contest on Saturday, September 15th, 2018, at T-Mobile Arena, Las Vegas.

 The scorecards were announced as 115-113, 114-114, 115-113 in favor of winner Canelo Alvarez.

-This contest was for the unified middleweight championship of the world, with the WBA, WBC & The Ring belts on the line.
+This contest was for the unified middleweight championship of the world, with the WBA, WBC, and The Ring belts on the line.

 Canelo vs Golovkin II stats

-Back in September 2018, Canelo Alvarez stepped into the ring with a record of 49 wins, 1 loss and 2 draws, 34 of those wins coming by the way of knock out.
+Back in September 2018, Canelo Alvarez stepped into the ring with a record of 49 wins, 1 loss, and 2 draws, 34 of those wins coming by way of knockout.

-The stats suggested Golovkin had advantage in power over Canelo, with a 89% knock out percentage over Canelo's 69%.
+The stats suggested Golovkin had an advantage in power over Canelo, with a 89% knockout percentage compared to Canelo's 69%.

 Golovkin had a height advantage of 1 inch over Canelo.
 Despite this, both fighters had equal reach.

-Both Canelo Alvarez & Gennady Golovkin fought out of an orthodox stance.
+Both Canelo Alvarez and Gennady Golovkin fought out of an orthodox stance.

 Canelo was the more experienced professional fighter, having had 13 more fights, and made his debut in 2005, 6 months earlier than Golovkin, whose first professional fight was in 2006.
-He had fought 244 more professional rounds, 484 to Golovkin's 240.
+He had fought 256 more professional rounds, totaling 496 compared to Golovkin's 240.

 Canelo vs Golovkin II form